Udehlee/alert-Me/readme.md

 ## alert-Me
 Alert Me is a price drop alert system that tracks submitted E-commerce products and notify users when there is a reduction in the price.
-It relies on RabbitMQ for message exchange.
+It uses RabbitMQ for message exchange.

 ### How it works